fishel/SyncAsync/README.md

 SyncAsync
 ==========

-A PHP, Perl and SQLite implementation of a translation server front-end, for synchronous sentence-based and asynchronous file-based communication.
-Uses Moses server for translation and re-casing.
+Translation server front-end to Moses, for synchronous sentence-based and asynchronous file-based communication.

 The communication protocol that this package implements is: